davidemodolo/orangepi_bot_server/README.md

 We wait for an additional 25 seconds before running the script to ensure that the network is up and running.

-Write and save this to the file:
+Write and save this to the file (edit the various paths and usernames as needed):

 ```bash
 [Unit]